In 2015, Rachel Dell had just moved to Indianapolis from her hometown in rural Georgia and was looking for a new lease on life.

 “I’d fallen so far behind that it felt like I was never going to be able to catch up,” Rachel said.
 “I didn’t have any goals for myself after high school and it just seemed pointless to continue, so I didn’t.”

 Over the next few years, she worked odd jobs to make ends meet – first assisting her father at a local pecan farm and later as a part-time nanny.
 However, she continued to feel lost and without a path toward self-sufficiency.
 Ultimately, she found herself in the midst of some personal turmoil.
 When she was offered the chance to move to Indianapolis and stay with her sister, she jumped at the opportunity.

 “I was being offered the chance for some structure and to get my life back together,” Rachel said.
 “I knew that if I wanted a decent job, I had to have a diploma.
-I was introduced to The Excel Center® and could finally see myself pursuing a career and not just working for minimum wage at whatever job I could find.
-I was excited to take the next step.”
+At the age of 20, I was introduced to The Excel Center® and could finally see myself pursuing a career and not just working for minimum wage at whatever job I could find.
+I was excited to take the next step and enrolled.”